R-Sandor/OCP-Study/OCP17/chapter13/README.md

   - Advanatage of this is that the queue does not get overfilled if the timeto complete the taks is longer than fixed rate used in scheduleAtFixedRate().
   - Disadvantage is this should not be used for tasks that should be completed at a given time as there is not a guarantee that it will be run at specified interval as with scheduleAtFixedRate().
   - Note: That scheduleAtFixedRate() doesn't necessarily guarantee this either as discussed that a task could take longer than the time alloted between tasks, thereby skewing the next start time.
+### Synchronized Blocks
+To synchronize access across mutlpile threads, each thread much have access to the same Object.
+If each thread synchronizes on different objects, the code is not thread-safe.